-Günter Hoffschult has been a member of the management board since August 2020 and has held various management positions in the Daimler Group since 1995, including Procurement and Product Development Commercial Vehicles.
+Günter Hoffschult has been a member of the management board since August 2020 and has held various management positions in the Mercedes-Benz Group since 1995, including Procurement and Product Development Commercial Vehicles.
 From 2014 he was responsible for the product and project controlling of the S-Class at Mercedes-Benz Passenger Cars up until 2017, when he assumed responsibility for the product and engineering controlling of the passenger car drive systems.

 Superiority requires technical genius.
 And a great vision.